HSLix/LixAssistantLimbusCompany/README_en.md

 ## Sponsorship

 - **Before donating**:
   1. LALC is completely free
-  2. Stars ⭐ are the best support
+  2. Stars ⭐ are the best support for this repository
-  3. Consider better uses for your money (food, gifts, game passes)
+  3. Consider better uses for your money (food, gifts for families and friends, Limbus Pass)

 - **If you still want to donate**:

 | Platform | QR Code |
 | - | - |
 | wechat | <img src="./resource/github/wechat.png" width="300"> |